 Another important feature of a filter is the number of poles it contains.
-The lowpass filters on Carnaval can be either 2-pole, 4-pole or 6pole filters.
-The highpass and bandpass filters can be either 2nd or 4th order filters, which is another way to describe the number of filter sections they contain.
+The lowpass filters on Orbit can be either 2-pole, 4-pole or 6-pole filters.
+The highpass and bandpass filters can be either 2nd or 4th order filters another way to describe the number of filter sections they contain.
 The number of poles in a filter describes the steepness of its slope and the more poles the steeper the slope, which in turn affects the sound.
-In general, the 2-pole filter will have a buzzier sound and the 4-pole filter has the classic low pass resonant filter sound.
-Carnaval's 6-pole low pass filters create a tight, modern sound.
+In general, the 2-pole filter will have a buzzier sound and a 4-pole filter has the classic low pass resonant filter sound.
+Orbit's 6-pole low pass filters have a tight, modern sound.